Dupont Circle Area

 Phoebe K, Smithsonian American Art Museum docent, recommends Penn Quarter.
 Jaleo offers some of the best tapas west of Spain and a wide choice of Spanish wines and sherries.
 The food is delicious and patrons support the humanitarian endeavors of the Executive Chef/Owner, Jose Andres.
 While you are there, consider the rest of the neighborhood offerings - several theater venues, the Capital One Arena and the American Art and Portrait Gallery museums.
 Easy walking distance from Gallery Place /Chinatown – Arena exit or the Penn Quarter Metro stops.

-You’re exhausted and starving after too many museums on the mall.
-Just as you need lunch, dinner or a drink, you notice the huge food desert on the mall--unless you love cafeteria fast food.
+You’re starving and exhausted after too many museums on the mall.
+As you look around for food or drink, you notice it is a food desert on the mall.
 Where to go?
-Pat G. from Smithsonian American Art Museum loves the Chinatown area for one stop shopping for a delicious meal no matter what you are in the mood for.
+Pat G. from Smithsonian American Art Museum (SAAM) loves the Chinatown area for one stop shopping for a delicious meal no matter what you are in the mood for.
 So quick, take a bike, scooter, Lyft, Uber or Metro (Gallery Place/ Chinatown - Arena exit) to the mecca of fabulous restaurants.
-Walk down 7th from G to D —with a few detours off 7th to 6th or 9th.
+Walk on 7th between D and G —with a few detours off 7th to 6th or 9th.
 What will you find?
 Real regional Mexican, Peruvian/Chinese/Japanese fusion, lobster rolls, delightful original Indian, spectacular Spanish, the best ramen, or terrific Mediterranean and real good pizza.
+Pat’s friend, Sara S. also from SAAM, highly recommends Olivia, a new Mediterranean restaurant at 800 F Street.
+She likes the brunch but says the art in the restaurant is worth a trip, even if you are not hungry.

 A pleasant twenty minute stroll west of the Mayflower lands you in Georgetown, one of DC’s oldest neighborhoods and a favorite of Linnea H., a docent at the Kreeger and the Smithsonian American Art Museum.
 Bordered by the Potomac River, locals and tourists flock to this charming district to enjoy the waterfront, the historic residential streets and its many boutiques and lively restaurants.
 Slip into Martin’s Tavern on Wisconsin Ave. for a drink at the local watering hole where JFK proposed to Jackie in 1953.
 Head further up Wisconsin to the area called Book Hill to explore its many art galleries.
 Closer to the River and tucked in an alley off Wisconsin, catch some live music at the legendary Blues Alley Jazz & Supper club.
 Nearby is Baked and Wired, an independent coffee shop and bakery with some of the best coffee & cakes in town.
 Slightly off the beaten track, explore the gardens of Dumbarton Oaks (1703 32nd St, NW) and wander through its museum featuring choice Byzantine and Pre-Columbian collections.
 There is no Metro stop in Georgetown, but the Circulator Bus runs there.

-Pat G. from the Smithsonian American Art Museum agrees with Linnea H about Dumbarton Oaks.
+Pat G. from the Smithsonian American Art Museum loves the Dumbarton House at 2715 Q Street NW.
 Pat recommends you take this unique opportunity to view one of the finest examples of Federal period architecture in the United States.
+The house is owned by the Colonial Dames of America and serves as their national headquarters.
 Tour the highlights of the museum’s stately, charming and elegant history, as well as outstanding Federal Period furniture and decorative arts.
 Drawing on the rich compilation of public and private collections, the museum presents a delightful and vivid story of what life was like in Georgetown during the early days of the Republic.

 Smithsonian Castle Docent Susan S. recommends taking a short subway ride on the Red Line to Friendship Heights a fun area of suburban Maryland .
 There is high-end shopping to be found at Neiman Marcus, inside Mazza Gallerie (Western and Wisconsin Avenues) as well as Saks Fifth Avenue, a short walk up Wisconsin.
 In between, there are plenty of other shopping choices for the budget conscious including Nordstrom Rack and Marshalls.
 Plan on stopping at Clyde’s on your return from Saks for a drink or early dinner.
 This Bethesda location of the well-known local restaurant chain features a “travel” motif including a train that runs overhead diners throughout the day.
 Try the turkey burger on whole wheat – a real surprise.